INSIGHT-Land conflict, impunity dim Cambodia's awakening

 As well as raising human rights concerns, conflict over land risks stunting growth, especially in rural areas where more than 80 percent of Cambodians live, according to interviews with economists, opposition politicians and foreign diplomats.

 An area the size of Israel has been leased to companies that often have cozy political connections, affecting more than 400,000 land dwellers, according to rights group Licadho.
-The so-called economic land concessions, totaling about 2.1 million hectares, have accelerated in the past few years, Licadho says.
+The so-called economic land concessions, totalling about 2.1 million hectares, have accelerated in the past few years, Licadho says.

 Only about 20 percent of Cambodians have land titles - a hangover from the Khmer Rouge's abolition of private property during their 1975-1979 reign of terror - leaving people insecure and with little incentive to invest in farming.